Public Beta

 Update status

-A credential can have one of the following status: OFFERED, CANCELLED, IN_PROGRESS, ISSUED, SUSPENDED, REVOKED, EXPIRED.
+You can set the following status: CANCELLED, READY, ISSUED, SUSPENDED, REVOKED.
+For additional details about the status check the documentation.
 Using the Issuer Management service the status can be updated

 Development instructions